Best daily deals

 Google Backup

 You should always back up your files.
-It’s one of the most important things people need to do with their electronics.
+It’s one of the most important things people need to do with their electronic devices.
 You never know when things will go wrong, and you don’t want to lose any of your stuff when such events occur.
 Thankfully, there are plenty of ways to back up your files and apps on Android.
 For this list, we’ll take a look at the best Android backup apps.
 Unfortunately, with native tools becoming more popular, the app scene for this is getting a little weaker.
-Generally speaking, unless you’re a root user, your best options are usually cloud storage and Google’s native backup, but we talk about that more in-depth below.
+Generally speaking, unless you’re a root user, your best options are usually cloud storage and Google’s native backup, but we talk about that more in depth below.

 Also, don’t forget that Google plans on backing up your phone for free anyway, so make sure to take that into consideration.